Tricompartmental osteoarthritis is a severe form of knee arthritis that affects all three compartments of the knee joint.

 Diagnosis of Tricompartmental Osteoarthritis

-During a physical examination, a doctor will be looking for certain signs that could indicate you have osteoarthritis of the knee, including pain, stiffness after periods of inactivity, a grating feeling, cracking or popping in the knee, swelling or tenderness in the joint or a feeling of coldness.
+During a physical examination, a doctor will be looking for certain signs that could indicate you have osteoarthritis of the knee, including pain, stiffness (especially after periods of inactivity), a grating feeling (crepitus), cracking or popping in the knee, swelling or tenderness in the joint or a feeling of coldness or warmth.

 An X-ray will normally be ordered to confirm the diagnosis.
 This will show any signs of cartilage loss or bony growths.
-In addition, some patients will be given an MRI scan to check the condition of cartilage, synovium and ligaments.
+In addition, some patients will be given an MRI scan to check the condition of the knee cartilage and other soft tissues including the synovium and ligaments

 Treatment of Tricompartmental Osteoarthritis

 The treatment will depend on the extent of damage to your knee joint and how advanced the arthritis is.
 In the early stages, you may be able to treat the disease using ice or heat packs and elevation to reduce swelling.
-Anti-inflammatories and painkillers may provide some relief.
-For more advanced osteoarthritis, you may be offered an injection of corticosteroids into the knee joint to relieve pain and inflammation.
+Anti-inflammatories and painkillers may provide some relief as well as modification of activities.
+For more advanced osteoarthritis, you may be offered an injection of corticosteroid and hyaluronic acid (joint lubricating fluid) into the knee joint to relieve pain and inflammation.

 As the disease progresses you may need to avoid exercises that put pressure on your knee, such as running and jumping.
 You can still do low impact activities like swimming or cycling.
 Using a walking stick, knee brace or insoles can help to reduce the impact on knee joints.